Kim Kardashian Reveals She Might Name Her New Baby After Her Brother Rob

 Kim Kardashian revealed on national TV that she is thinking about naming her fourth child after her younger brother.

-When Jimmy asked the Keeping Up With The Kardashians star if she and Kanye had any preferred names, she started by saying she had been googling Armenian boys’ names, but that none were appealing enough for her, so they were still thinking about it.
+When Jimmy asked the Keeping Up With the Kardashians star if she and Kanye had any preferred names, she started by saying she had been googling Armenian boys’ names, but that none were appealing enough for her, so they were still thinking about it.

 “Actually, I do have one name.
 I was truthfully thinking about just naming him Rob, [after] my brother,” Kim revealed, before admitting that it probably would contrast with the quirky names of her three current kids, as per The Daily Mail.